Vegan shopping in Los Cabos has gotten so much easier

 There are also vegan snacks, such as chips, crisps, and energy bars, and vegan desserts (Daiya cheese cake and others too).
 I’ve spotted vegan pizza, Gardein chick’n strips and some other meat replacements as well.
 The Santa Carmela store has a wide variety of Mexican and US products, and it is great for shopping or picking up a snack in the food section.
 In the food section, staff will make you a quick lunch.
 There is a menu, and you can also tell the staff what you want in your meal or on your sandwich.

 Just one con: $$, it is a little expensive, but it’s still worth checking out.

 The Green Goddess

 This is the store I used to visit most often.
-Unfortunately, they closed a few months ago, so I thought it best to update this post with that information.
+Unfortunately, they closed in 2019, so I thought it best to update this post with that information.
 They had a large selection of herbs and spices, all kinds of lentils and beans, and vegan products.

 You can, however, still contact vegan chef Maria Amore, who was a partner in The Green Goddess, and who will be happy to help you with any requests.
 She offers a vegan menu with all the goodies (and more) she used to make at The Green Goddess.

 - Homemade vegan lunches, by chef Maria Amore